litestar-org/litestar/docs/tutorials/repository-tutorial/03-repository-controller.rst

     :linenos:

-In our list detail endpoint, we use the pagination filter for limiting the amount of data returned, allowing to retrieve large datasets in smaller, more manageable chunks.
+In our list detail endpoint, we use the pagination filter for limiting the amount of data returned, allowing us to retrieve large datasets in smaller, more manageable chunks.

 In the above examples, we've used the asynchronous repository implementation.
 However, Litestar also supports synchronous database drivers with an identical implementation.